North 24th Street - Comparison of the 1950s-60s to 2022

 Why this project?
-Past research uncovered the thriving African American and Jewish communities that existed prior to the racial riots and disinvestment in the community that changed the landscape.
-People who grew up in the late 1950s and early 1960s are in their 70s and 80s now.
+Past research uncovered the thriving African American and Jewish communities prior to racial riots and disinvestment in the community that changed the landscape.
+People who grew up in the late 1950s and early 1960s are now in their 70s and 80s.
 We wanted to capture their stories before they were gone.
 Lastly, we wanted to provide the community with a visual look at the properties that once lined North 24th Street to be used as a resource in discussions of how North 24th Street can be redeveloped to serve the community today.

 The project was made possible thanks to funding from the Sherwood Foundation.
 Special thanks to the University of Nebraska at Omaha’s Geography Department for hosting the program and to instructor Paul Hunt for all his help.

-Click on the link below to compare North 24th Street in 1958 to the same area today.
+Click on the picture or the link below to compare North 24th Street in 1958 to the same area today.

 North 24th Street Cuming to Caldwell